All Episodes

 But I'm not going to tell you what it is.

-It's just it's a special unveiling.
+It's just, it's a special unveiling.

-We could have done it with a lot more fanfare than we're doing, but you know, we just do it and then let you know we've done it and let you know that it's coming and will soon be available.
+We could have done it with a lot more fanfare than we're doing, but, you know, we just do it and then let you know we've done it and let you know that it's coming and will soon be available.

-The mission that is is involved in the writing of the books to detail the truth of American history in the face of what the unfortunate way history is being taught, the way the American founding is being taught in the public schools today.
+The mission that is involved in the writing of the books to detail the truth of American history in the face of what the unfortunate way history is being taught, the way the American founding is being taught in the public schools today, we have a mission here to tell young people the truth of it so that they would love their country, be proud of their country, understand how miraculous the country is, understand what it took.

-Some who think that the country is precariously balanced and is very close to being transformed into something it was never intended to be.
+Because there are some who think the country's teetering, some who think that the country is precariously balanced and is very close to being transformed into something it was never intended to be.

-And so it's our effort to reach as many young people as possible and tell them the truth and to let them know that it is perfectly normal and fine to love this country and to understand the people that founded it and what their dreams were and what they sacrificed and what the particularly now in this era of Thanksgiving, this period of Thanksgiving as we head into the holiday season.
+And so it's our effort to reach as many young people as possible and tell them the truth and to let them know that it is perfectly normal and fine to love this country and to understand the people that founded it and what their dreams were and what they sacrificed and what particularly now in this era of Thanksgiving, this period of Thanksgiving as we head into the holiday season.

 So when you have a free moment, head on over to our Facebook page.

-It's Facebook.com slash Rush Revere.
+It's facebook.com slash Rush Revere.

 You can't miss it.

-Just a there's a little special unveiling.
+Just a little special unveiling.

 And now back to the phones.

-Mike in Hanson, Massachusetts, your next.
+Mike in Hanson, Massachusetts, you're next.

 It's great to have you on the program, sir.